markclements/website/DNA_replication.md

 5. Make a cartoon of a prokaryotic chromosome, indicate where replication starts and stops.
 Now make a cartoon of a eukaryotic chromosomes.
-What specific issues are associated with the termination of DNA in each case?
+What specific issues are associated with the termination of DNA replication in each case?
 6. List all of the unrealistic components in the replication video?
 7. Is an RNA primer needed to make an mRNA, do you think?
 8. Why is only a single RNA primer needed to synthesize the leading